Uddingston and Bellshill: Constituency boundaries and council areas

-From 2026, the seat will continue to be one of five covering the North Lanarkshire council area: one of the others will be the new Airdrie seat, alongside slightly altered version of the Coatbridge and Chryston, Cumbernauld and Kilsyth, and Motherwell and Wishaw seats.
-All five will be within the Central Scotland and Lothians West electoral region.
-The seat will continue to also cover parts of South Lanarkshire, being one of five alongside Clydesdale, East Kilbride, Hamilton, Larkhall and Stonehouse, and Rutherglen and Cambuslang.
+Since 2026, the seat has continued to be one of five covering the North Lanarkshire council area: one of the others is the new Airdrie seat, alongside slightly altered version of the Coatbridge and Chryston, Cumbernauld and Kilsyth, and Motherwell and Wishaw seats.
+All five now lie within the Central Scotland and Lothians West electoral region.
+Uddingston and Bellshill continues to also cover parts of South Lanarkshire, being one of five alongside Clydesdale, East Kilbride, Hamilton, Larkhall and Stonehouse, and Rutherglen and Cambuslang.

 Following the second review of Scottish Parliament boundaries, the following electoral wards were used to redefine the seat: